Treaty of Sugauli: Boundary Treaty of 1860

-In 1857, Indian Mutiny began a rebellion which was declared the First War of Independence against British rule and was fought by the Indian army employed under the British.
-During this time, a division of the Gurkha soldiers was sent to the war in support of the British and aided in its success, establishing a friendlier form of diplomacy that ultimately called for a revision in the Sugauli Treaty that panned more positively in favor of Nepal’s independence and territorial integrity.
+During the Indian Rebellion of 1857, a division of Gurkha soldiers was sent to the war in support of the British and aided in its success, establishing a friendlier form of diplomacy that ultimately called for a revision in the Sugauli Treaty that panned more positively in favor of Nepal's independence and territorial integrity.
 This would be called the Boundary Treaty of 1860.

 Ongoing disputes

 Among the border dispute of the Indo-Nepal boundary, the most significant are in the Susta and Kalapani regions.
 The two regions cover some 40 km of the Indo-Nepal border.